aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

     ㅅㅈㅊ
     ㅇㅎ

-Initial consonants in Aheui correspond to an instruction, while final consonants (or a lack thereof) act as a sort of parameter for an instruction.
+Initial consonants in Aheui correspond to an instruction, while final consonants (or a lack thereof) act as a sort of parameter for the instruction.

-The vowels can also be classified into groups by their intended effect:
+The vowels can also be classified into groups based on similar shape/sound:

     ㅏㅑ
     ㅓㅕ